I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “She did it for free too.”

-“Did it work?
+“But did it work?
 I’ve never seen such a bright light before.”

-“Who is she?”
+“Who is this person?”

-Resounding cheers filled the area we had been gathering in.
-The old woman lifted her wooden cane high above her head, stretching it into the sky.
-The stick grabbed our attention as it went higher and higher.
-I could feel the guard putting his hand above the hilt of his sword, until we all saw it flying downwards at an amazing speed before stopping upon impacting her bent knee.
-It broke cleanly in half.
-Silence filled the air.
+The old woman lifted her wooden cane high above her head, stretching it to the sky.
+The stick grabbed our attention as it went higher and higher still.
+I could see the bodyguard putting his hand above the hilt of his sword.
+Perhaps in case something happened?
+And something did happen.

 The girl continued to treat the crowd, healing whatever illness or ailment had plagued them.
-She didn’t seem troubled at all, apart from the people kneeling down in gratitude, she went through all of them.
+She didn’t seem troubled at all, apart from the people kneeling down in gratitude.
+She went through all of them.
 Simply gave them a gentle smile as her hair shook with the wind.

 “Oh!”
 She clapped her hands.
 “I saw you two watching from the crowd earlier.”
 Seeing her up front she looked to be the same age as me, maybe a bit older.